input-output-hk/catalyst-voices/catalyst_voices/packages/internal/catalyst_voices_repositories/README.md

 In this way it's possible to locally generate the code using the same version of OpenAPI specs defined in the backend code and developers have full control of what should be committed.

-To ensure the consistency of the generated code (especially when backend changes occur) an earthly target is automatically executed on PR against main.
-This `+test-flutter-code-generator` generates the code on the CI and compares it with the code currently in repo, failing if there is an inconsistency.